Adelaide is getting a second metro shellfish reef – here’s everything you need to know.

 Reefs have an important role to play in the running of ocean ecosystems.
 They provide homes, food and breeding grounds for marine life to live and grow.
 More marine life means a healthier ocean.

-They also provide great recreational and tourism experiences like snorkelling and diving for people to witness the mysterious underwater world.
+They also provide great recreational and tourism experiences like snorkeling and diving for people to witness the mysterious underwater world.

-In good news for South Australians, our state is set to gain a new native shellfish reef off of Glenelg Beach in Adelaide.
-The new reef will cover as much area as Adelaide Oval and construction is expected to begin in September this year.
+In good news for South Australians, our state is set to gain a second metropolitan native shellfish reef, to be built off O'Sullivan Beach in Adelaide.
+The new reef covers as much area as Adelaide Oval after construction wrapped up late last year.

 Here’s everything you need to know about shellfish reefs and Adelaide’s new one: